Before the trip

 For all trips, you should bring a backpack with enough clothes, food and water.
 Have a look at the weather forecast to see what to expect and make sure you bring warm enough clothes.
 Also, it is paramount to always bring rain cover – the forecast is often wrong and being wet in the bush can easily lead to hypothermia.

-If you come on an overnight trip, you need to bring your own camping gear such as a tent, mat, sleeping bag and cooking equipment.
+If you come on an overnight trip, you need to bring your own camping gear such as a tent, sleeping mat, sleeping bag and cooking equipment.

 Do not bring pets.
-Domestic animals are forbidden in National Parks which means we can’t allow them on trips.
+Domestic animals are forbidden in National Parks, which means we can’t allow them on trips.

 On the trip